 An article by Robert Millard “Aligning partner remuneration with strategy “, published in the Cambridge Strategy Review, he stated “For firms in which the level of contribution by individual partners to the firm’s overall economic performance varies significantly, holding a lockstep together can be a well-nigh impossible task.
 Small wonder, then, that several of the London firms who found themselves on the losing end of these defections (2015/16 to US law firms) are re-examining their lockstep’s in order to discover ways of modifying them without losing the inducement to collaborate that is so important to their cultures and to their ability to function as premium global businesses”.

 A move away from lockstep and to individual merit based, profit sharing, in lieu of guaranteed salaries, is very, very likely on a large scale, especially within SME law firms in the region.

 How might the working environment change, that could potentially lead to a different remuneration model employed in the law?

 The first thing that might change is that some firms, if they are able to, may look to scale down on physical office space.
 There could be some interesting battles ahead between law firm and landlord.

 Those that stay in their current offices, will have to abide by new regulations, like changing office layouts, making hallways one-way, requiring masks and divides between desks, disinfecting the fridge and workspaces, shared utilities like coffee dispensers being done away with, the list goes on and on, and the entire facility will be under review.

-Once we find our feet on the office space conundrum, firms will be able to look more closely at revenue and in particular: –
+After we find our feet on the office space conundrum.
+The firms will be able to look more closely at revenue and in particular: –

 - Base salary, increases and cuts, benefits and short and long-term incentives for everyone.